 A single pass rarely captures the full complexity of a document.
 Therefore, agents enter an iterative consensus loop where they refine their state vectors through multiple iterations.

-Each agent constructs a prompt that combines:
+Each agent constructs a prompt Pi(t) that combines:

-- Local State : The agent’s current vector.
+Local State si(t): The agent’s current vector.

 The prompt is expressed as: